Azure-Samples/ms-identity-docs-code-dotnet/src/sign-in-xplat/README.md

 ## About the code

-The .NET MAUI Multi-platform App will allow users to sign-in, so it can retrieve a Security Token scoped specifically for the Microsoft Graph API, and will use that token to access the user's information.
+This .NET MAUI Multi-platform App uses the Microsoft Identity Client library and presents a simple UI that will popup a separated window allowing the user to sign in into their Azure AD single tenant orgnizations.

+When users sign in, a new token is acquired and passed in an Authorization header as Bearer for a subsequent call to Microsoft Graph Api endpoint `/me` using the Microsoft Graph library.
+After signing in, and if they've not previously done so, the user is asked to consent to the app's request for permission to access their data.
+Such data is going to be displayed in the UI.
+When a signed-out user the account is removed from the client cleaning up users retrieved information.

 ## Reporting problems